neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 - `UDF_Setup` is called on initialization time, and is typically where initial conditions are applied
 - `UDF_ExecuteStep` is called once on each time step, and is typically where postprocessing is applied

+!listing /tutorials/pebble_1/pebble.udf language=cpp

+Here, we only use the `UDF_Setup` function to set initial conditions (to the same values we applied as our inlet boundary conditions).
+NekRS stores velocity as `nrs->U` (all three components are packed one after another, with each "slice" of length `nrs->fieldOffset`).
+Pressure is represented as `nrs->P`, and the passive scalars (of which our problem only has one, i.e. temperature) are stored in `nrs->cds->S` (packed sequentially one after another, each of length `nrs->cds->fieldOffset[i]`).
+We apply the initial condition by looping over all the elements in the mesh, and in each element for all the [!ac](GLL) points.

 ### Execution and Postprocessing

 When you compile Cardinal, you automatically also get a standalone NekRS executable.